unm-historiography/2016-fall/docs/essays/historical-truth.md

 Oscar Handlin, [*Truth in History*](https://books.google.com/books?id=Kv84RCD-aboC&printsec=frontcover&source=gbs_ge_summary_r&cad=0#v=onepage&q&f=false Cambridge, MA: Belknap of Harvard UP, 1981.)
 Cambridge, MA: Belknap of Harvard UP, 1981.

 Henri Marrou, [*The Meaning of History*](https://books.google.com/books/about/The_Meaning_of_History.html?id=UZZmAAAAMAAJ) Baltimore, MD: Helicon Press, 1966.

-[You utilize an inordinate amount of quotes when summerizing some of these may suffice.
-While quotes are more "truthful", it inflates word count and hurts readability.
-I tried to fix grammatical errors and questionable word decisions, as I saw them; feel free to disagree if something is less clear.
-Additionally, you need to finish the essay, and I see *zero* reference to outside sources from Kelly.

-With the finalization of the essay, you could chart a more complete "progression", telling a narrative instead of simple chronicle.
-The final essence of the "Modern Historiography" section could end with talk of how narratives, known to be false, are emphasized by close-to-modern historiographers, and thus universal histories might become more popular-an easy tie in to my essay.]